Jwkent1973/Jonathan-s-Custom-Daigaku-Gurashi-Students/README.md

 UPDATE: November 7, 2019 Updated students to work with v0.45.
 Old versions are in the subfolders.

 UPDATE: January 12, 2020 Updated students to work with v0.47.
 Moved old versions to a subfolder.

+UPDATE: September 17, 2020.
+Updated students to work with v0.61.
+Moved old versions to subfolder.
+Due to the very different settings for clothing, I may edit my girls later.
+Some of them appear to be borrowing some stuff from Jenny.
+Makes no sense as aside from Penny, none of them seem to like her.